ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 - icuOccupancy: Decimal (representing a percentage).
 "ICU Occupancy" and "Current total ICU bed occupancy in Virginia hospitals, including COVID-19 and non-COVID patients."
 This comment also applies to the next two statistics.
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - icuSurgeBeds: Integer.
 "ICU Surge Beds."
 The VHHA stopped reporting this statistic as of July 23, 2021.
 - icuSurgeOccupancy: Decimal (representing a percentage).
 "ICU Occupancy including Surge Beds".
 The VHHA stopped reporting this statistic as of July 23, 2021.
+- totalNonIcuBedsAvailable: Integer.
+"Inpatient Beds - Total non-ICU beds available (Adult and Pediatric)".
+The VHHA started reporting this on September 2, 2021.
+- totalIcuBedsAvailable: Integer.
+"Inpatient Beds - Total ICU beds available (Adult and Pediatric)".
+The VHHA started reporting this on September 2, 2021.

 # Fields in vhhaCovid19Vaccinations.csv
 Explanations appearing in quotes come directly from the VHHA COVID-19 dashboard.
 NOTE: The VHHA stopped updating this statistic after May 20, 2021 and removed it from the VHHA COVID-19 dashboard on July 23, 2021.